 2. Pancreatitis and Spleen Problems

-If you can feel a sharp pain in the left side that does not subside, you might be experiencing pancreatitis.
+If you can feel a sharp pain on the left side that does not subside, you might be experiencing pancreatitis.
 You might be treated with antibiotics, oxygen, and pain medications.
-For severe cases, pancreas and spleen may be surgically removed.
+For severe cases, the pancreas and spleen may be surgically removed.

 These are the most common things we experience inside the left side of our abdomen.
 There are still a lot of causes of left abdominal pain that needs further and more complex diagnosis and treatment.
 But, prevention is better than cure they say, which is right.
 With proper diet and exercise, less stress, and fewer vices, all of these pains and diseases will be prevented.